nhorman/dropwatch/README.md

 Questions
-Feel free to email me directly at nhorman@redhat.com with question, or if you find a bug, open a trac ticket at https://fedorahosted.org/dropwatch/
+Feel free to email me directly at nhorman@redhat.com with question, or if you find a bug, open a trac ticket here on the github page